TalalMAlqarni/PC-Builder-BE/README_1.md

   - Check for user Username , Email and phone number
   - Check null values
   - Delete specific user

 - **Product Management**:
 - **Order Management**:

+- **SubCategory**
+  - Search Subcategories with Pagination.
+  - Retrieve all Products within a Subcategory.
+  - Add/Update/Delete Products within a Subcategory.

+- **Payment**
+  - Adding a payment with active coupon(isActive: ture).
+  - Adding a payment with unactive coupon(isActive: false). (e.g. using outdated/wrong coupon)

-//cartDetails & the cupon will be written in the feature section
+//cartDetails & the coupon will be written in the feature section

 ## Technologies Used